Join the

 Piercings: Stud/post type only in ears.
 Nostril and tongue piercings prohibited.
 Septum piercings must be inverted (turned up into the nose) or removed.
 Other facial or visible body piercings are prohibited.

 Hair: Must be in a groomed condition.
 No odd or eccentric styles or designs.
 Color and tones must be of natural shades.
 Hair may not cover or be able to fall in front of face or eyes.
-If hair length exceeds the shirt collar it shall be tied back, braided, or put up in bun, clip, or similar manner as to not impede with patient care or create a health and safety issues during the performance of duties.
+If hair length exceeds the shirt collar it shall be tied back, braided, or put up in bun, clip, or similar manner as to not impede with patient care or create health and safety issues during the performance of duties.

 Fingernails: Fingernails are to be neatly manicured and of a reasonable length (≤ 1/4 inch) as to not interfere with the performance of skills and use of gloves.
-Pointed or sharp-edged nails are not permitted due to safety during assessments and for the proper use of gloves.
+Pointed or sharp-edged nails or nails with adornments are not permitted due to safety during assessments and for the proper use of gloves.
 Nail colors and designs must be conservative.
 Artificial nails (e.g. press on, acrylic, and gel) are prohibited for sanitary reasons.

 Application Process: